Arboura Eco Cabinas F.A.Q.

 Q: What is your cancellation policy?

 A: You may cancel for a full refund up to 24hrs prior to your reservation.
 If you cancel less than 24hrs before your stay, you will pay for the first day of your stay.
-Please see our Airbnb booking page for details on refunds and cancellation
+We do not accept cancellations due to weather.
+Please see our for details on refunds and cancellations, please see Airbnb or Booking for their up to date policies.

 Q: What is your smoking policy?